Resonate Recordings

 Quick Note: Some of the links in this blog may be affiliate links which will give us a small commission fee (at no extra cost to you).

-What is a Video Podcast
+What is a video podcast?

 A video podcast is a visual version of your podcast that can be distributed on YouTube, Vimeo, and your podcast website to reach a larger audience.
 At this point, very few podcast directories allow video podcasts to be uploaded through their RSS feeds.
 However, Spotify recently built out video podcasts as a feature on their platform, which is only currently available to a handful of top shows.